shakes76/PatternAnalysis-2024/recognition/45836769_styleGan2/README.md

 5. **Modulated Convolution**: Used in the synthesis network to apply style information at each layer.
 Controls the generated images across all resolutions.

 6. **Residual Network**: Used in the discriminator to downsample images before classification.
-Blocks are made up of two convolution layers (with activations) added to the input through a skip connection.
+Blocks are made up of a convolution layer with leakyReLU activation, added to the input through a skip connection.

 The training process involves alternating between generator and discriminator updates.
 The generator aims to produce increasingly realistic brain images, while the discriminator classifies real and generated images.
 This aims to remain balanced between the two models so both continue to learn until the generated images are satisfactory.